schekka123/Artificial-Intelligence/README.md

-# Artificial-Intelligence - Notes and work
+# Artificial-Intelligence - Notes and works